-I have to be careful that I don't sound too grumpy about the coming disruptions, or the money that has been poured into them, just in case the Lords of the Rings come storming in to enforce the new bylaws!
-Yes, I'm a bit grumpy about it all, and sounding a bit like John the Baptist.
+Well, it's official ...
+I'm finally becoming grumpy-tired as we get closer to Christmas.
+In spite of what some may claim - in error, of course - I usually have a fair amount of patience, and can be civil and polite.
+But as the fatigue of the season sets in I start to get a bit grumpy about it all, and begin to sound more than a bit like John the Baptist.
 At least that's what we mostly think about John the Baptist, that he was all feisty and grumpy.
 And why should anyone be grumpy?
 After all, isn't this the season of Christmas cheer, about hanging tinsel and decorations, cheerful hellos, seasons greetings, and Jingle Bells?
 And yet isn't it a bit odd that here we are, in church, instead reading about a strange man berating his listeners and talking about nasty things to come?

-Yes, I would agree it seems a bit odd, but I would also argue that we have a very good reason for doing this, namely that we are following scriptural tradition.
-After all, the authors of all the Gospels felt it necessary to begin their Gospel story with an introduction to John the Baptist, or more properly if less common, John the Baptiser.
+Yes, I would agree it seems a bit odd, but I would also argue that we have a very good reason for doing this, and that reason is that we are following scriptural tradition.
+The authors of all four of the Gospels felt it necessary to begin their Gospel story with an introduction to John the Baptist, or more properly if less common, John the Baptiser.
 Aren't you ever curious as to why they did that?
 Of all of the events at the beginning of the story of God's grace being made manifest in Jesus, why is the common starting point from all four Gospel writers a glimpse not at Jesus, but at John?